-The CAH undertook an affordable housing incentives review starting in early 2021.
-Staff shared information on incentive review requirements and process, State-recommended incentives, current affordable housing practices, and County programs, policies, and procedures.
-Each of the eleven affordable housing incentives recommended by the State were discussed at several meetings of the CAH.
-Discussions included representatives from the County's Planning, Zoning, and Building Department, the County Engineer, and the Property and Real Estate Management Division.
-In addition, the CAH held a special public forum for housing industry stakeholders to share their ideas and experience as it relates to affordable housing incentives.
-This plan reflects the recommendations of the CAH which resulted from this process.
+The 2022 affordable housing incentives review is built upon the 2021 review process, and work commenced immediately following Board of County Commissioners approval of a LHAP amendment to incorporate certain incentives from the 2021 report.
+During the course of monthly meetings, the CAH discussed incentive review requirements and process, incentives utilized in other jurisdictions, current affordable housing practices, and County programs, policies, and procedures.
+Each of the eleven affordable housing incentives recommended by the State were discussed at meetings of the CAH.
+Discussions included representatives from the County's Planning, Zoning, and Building Department, the County Engineer, the Property and Real Estate Management Division, and County Administration.
+In addition, the CAH garnered participation from various community stakeholders and housing industry players to share their ideas and experience as it relates to affordable housing incentives.
+This report reflects the recommendations of the CAH which resulted from this process.
 Recommendations that are approved by the Board of County Commissioners will be included in an amendment to the Local Housing Assistance Plan (LHAP).
 Where applicable, the Comprehensive Plan and County land development regulations, policies, and procedures will be revised to implement the approved recommendations.